 UPDATE: June 17: We’ve gone purple!
 I love the color shift.

 In 2018 I don’t have as many blooms.
 The spot I selected clearly gets more shade than what my Merritt’s Supreme obtained at her nursery.
 We’re going to do some strategic tree pruning, and take down one Arborvitae that is not doing well, and that should allow more light to filter through and improve the flower yield of this shrub for 2019.
+But look at this violet color!

 In Delaware, hydrangeas bloom in June, but I always think of hydrangeas in May because of Mother’s Day.